frank1010111/pywaterflood/README.md

-_CRM_ is a physics-inspired model for estimating waterflood performance.
+Pywaterflood provides tools for capacitance resistance modeling, a physics-inspired model for estimating waterflood performance.
 It estimates the connectivities and time decays between injectors and producers.

 # Overview